National Cut Your Energy Costs Day

 Plenty of attention has been focused on large-scale efforts to protect the environment and combat global warming.
 Many often forget that any individual can contribute to these goals by taking small, easy steps at home.
-With National Cut Your Energy Costs Day coming up on January 10th, it’s high time to review some of the ways in which you can reduce your personal energy expenditures.
+With National Cut Your Energy Costs Day coming up on January 10th, it’s high time to review some of the ways you can reduce your personal energy use and expenditures.

 - Turn Off Devices When You Leave a Room